cbos/application-observability-code-challenges/challenge-02/README.md

 ## Run the application setup

-The setup of application contains 4 applications:
+The setup contains 4 applications:
 - `common-backend`: A common backend used by three other applications
 - `regular-threads`: A version of the application with Java 21 and using regular threads to execute the requests
 - `virtual-threads-21`: A version of the application with Java 21 and using `Virtual Threads` to execute the requests